Solar panels in Dorset: are they worth it?

 For this fee, you’ll get an annual clean and electrical inspection, as well as the installation of replacement equipment, as long as it’s under the manufacturer’s warranty.

-You can still find the company’s owner, Steven Hook, out on jobs every day, providing the kind of excellent service that’s led dozens of customers on Checkatrade to personally recommend him as friendly, professional, and reliable.
+You can find the company’s owner, Steven Hook, out on jobs every day, providing the kind of excellent service that’s led dozens of customers on Checkatrade to personally recommend him as friendly, professional, and reliable.

 Mr Hook told Sunsave that his company’s success was down to its “unwavering commitment to customer satisfaction and our expertise in crafting tailor-made solutions.